Why Shaving Brush Make Wet Shaving Different?

 A good volume of foam can be whipped up only with the help of a professionally made shaving brush.
 But producing of foam isn’t the only function of the brush.
 The massage of the face is as important.
 By acting on the skin mechanically, the hair of the brush does an intensified softening of the keratin.
 In such a way the skin is getting prepared to the contact with the alien to its material, the metal, which is, besides, very sharp.

 The shaving brush consists of the handle and the furry wisp, the form of which allows water drops to remain in its volume.
 The handles of cheap brushed are made usually of plastic or wood.
 The handles of more expensive brushes could be made of metal, buffalo horn or bone, precious kinds of wood, various polymers, rubber, or ivory (these ones for the most part illegally).

-For the manufacturing of cheap brushes there used some special sorts of pig bristle.
-It is chemically cleansed, bleached and sometimes dyed, for a better look.
-Also, the wisps of cheap shaving brushes can be stuffed with synthetic fiber that resemble pig bristle both in appearance and mechanical characteristics.
-Such brushes are pretty tough and aren’t suitable to any skin, as the skin on the face, generally speaking, is delicate enough.
+For the manufacturing of cheap brushes, there used some special sorts of pig bristle.
+It is chemically cleaned, bleached and sometimes dyed, for a better look.
+Also, the wisps of cheap shaving brushes can be stuffed with synthetic fiber that resembles pig bristle both in appearance and mechanical characteristics.
+Such brushes are pretty tough and aren’t suitable for any skin, as the skin on the face, generally speaking, is delicate enough.

 It should be mentioned that the toughness of the badger’s hair isn’t the same on any part of the animal’s body.

 With proper care, you can ensure a minimum 10-year lifespan of a badger shave brush, and an acrylate or wooden handle can serve virtually without any term.
 For that reason, some shaving brush manufacturers offer their customers the service of stuffing their old and lovely brush with new hair.

 Making the Foam